Good designers use a combination of creative and analytical skills to come up with innovative solutions.

 Human Computer Interaction, User Centered Design, Human Factors, User Experience, Design Research.
 All these things have a few differences, but at their core they are all the same exact thing: Discovery.

-For entrepreneurs, customer development is just discovery.
-This makes sense because startups are organizations trying to discover a business model.
+For startups, product management is also discovery.
+This makes sense because startups are organizations trying to iterate on the UVP of their product as it scales.

-This is why anyone trying to do customer development at a startup is taking on the role of design researcher – even if they don’t know it.
+This is why anyone trying to do product management at a startup is taking on the role of design researcher – even if they don’t know it.

-As a design researcher and technologist, I intentionally received training in all those disciplines, so I can combine their methods to discover how to solve problems and create startups.
+As a engineering leader and technologist, I intentionally received training in all those disciplines, so I can combine their methods to discover how to solve problems and scale startups.

 Discover with Me

-I work with versatile technologies in order to quickly and cheaply build you a minimum testable prototype so your company can start getting feedback immediately
+I work with versatile technologies in order to build you a minimum testable prototype so your company can start getting feedback immediately, while also knowing that successful experiments are ready to be plugged into a network of services that will allow them to scale.